About CS4620/4621 Computer Graphics I

 These programs are to be done in teams of two.
 If you really want to work by yourself, that is OK but you will still have to do all the work.
 If you want to work with a partner but can't find one, please contact the course staff and we will help.

 The programs must be written using the framework code we'll provide, usually in Java (although some assignments may have C++ starter code).
 The CSUGLab in Upson 317 is set up to support this course (logins are currently being generated).
 You are free to work on whatever computer you like, using any programming environment, but your code must compile and work using the basic command-line tools on the machines in our lab.
 You will hand in your source code using CMS.

 There will be two one in-class preliminary exam and a final exam:

 The prelim will cover the first third of the course, whereas

 is comprehensive, so it covers all material from the whole course but

-with an emphasis on the second part.
+with an emphasis on the latter part.
+Exams will largely be

 All exams are closed book, but you're allowed to bring one letter-sized piece of paper with writing on both sides, to avoid the need to memorize things.